Iterations of symplectomorphisms and p-adic analytic actions on the Fukaya category

-After this set-up, it is possible to follow the steps of the proof of Theorem \ref{thm:mainthm}.
+After this setup, it is possible to follow the steps of the proof of \Cref{thm:mainthm}.
 We describe these steps in less detail.
 First, we define Novikov and $p$-adic families.
-Since, we hit the convergence issue, we let the base of Novikov family to be the ring $\Lambda\{z^\bR \}$ defined in Section \ref{sec:families} and further elaborated in Appendix \ref{appendix:semicont}.
+Because of the convergence issue, we let the base of a Novikov family be the ring $\Lambda\{z^\bR \}$ defined in \Cref{sec:families} and further analyzed in \Cref{appendix:semicont}.
 In other words, where the series satisfy the convergence condition $val_T (a_r)+r\nu \to\infty$, for all $\nu\in[a,b]$.
-Here, $a<0<b$ are fixed numbers with small absolute value.
-Recall that the isomorphism type of the ring does not depend on $a$ and $b$, but the coefficients of series we will encounter will belong to this ring for small $|a|$ and $|b|$ only (c.f. convergence in family Floer homology).
+Here, $a<0<b$ are fixed numbers with small absolute values.
+Recall that the isomorphism type of the ring does not depend on $a$ and $b$, but the coefficients of series we will encounter will belong to this ring for small $|a|$ and $|b|$ only (c.f. convergence in family Floer cohomology).
 We like to think of $\Lambda\{z^\bR \}$ as a non-Archimedean analogue of a small closed interval containing $0$.
 Let $K_g\{z^\bR\}$ be the set of elements of $\Lambda\{z^\bR \}$ where the coefficients of all $z^r$-terms are in $K_g$. \begin{defn} Let $\fM^{K_g}_\alpha$ denote the family of $\cF(M,K_g)$-bimodules defined via and with structure maps